qemu/qemu/docs/tools/qemu-img.rst

 .. option:: -c

-  Indicates that target image must be compressed (qcow format only).
+  Indicates that target image must be compressed (qcow/qcow2 and vmdk with streamOptimized subformat only).

+  For qcow2, the compression algorithm can be specified with the ``-o compression_type=...`` option (see below).

 .. option:: -h